rillonline/StarRunnerAdventures/_sources/note-to-the-reader.md

 suggested a mythical background, but again the source discounts the possibility that these are origin stories of a lost civilization.

+For a long time historians and literary experts have come to various conclusions about the writing style.
+Third and first person narration is mixed together and no single author emerges as the prime narrator.
+Characters claim to know things they could not possibly have known at the time using the internal information available in the narratives themselves.
+It would seem a later compiler (and there may have been more than one) edited these documents for greater clarity.

 These stories have been collected here to preserve them so that future generations will be able to enjoy them whether or not they really happened.